“Whose end is destruction, whose God is their belly, and whose glory is in their shame—who set their mind on earthly things.”

 “For those who are such do not serve our Lord Jesus Christ, but their own belly . . .”
 (Rom.
 16:18)

 These people are not atheists.
 They have a god.
 It is their appetite.
 They are their own god.
 There is no true atheist.
-Most atheists bow before their own brain.
-They worship self.
+Most atheists bow before their own brains.
+They worship themselves.
 They are self-indulgent.
 They sit in judgment of the Bible.
 Their god is made up of what they can taste, smell, see, hear, and feel.
 Their god is made of what their finite brains can understand.
 They invent their own gods.
 People who manufacture gods of their own making live lives of practical atheism.
 They savor self-indulgence.
-Christians manufacture gods of their wife, husband, or children.
+Christians manufacture gods of their wives, husband, or children.
 Others worship their business or job.
 A great god to many believers is the mighty dollar.
 Their god is their belly.
 A man’s god is that to which he wholly gives himself.
 His god is what drives him.

 Ruin is the end of a self-indulgent philosophy of life.